Updating Slackware -current...

 2. Have a re-installation strategy...

-To keep myself completely covered in the event of my system becoming unbootable I actually use two strategies, both of which create a bootable installation iso.
-The first strategy is to simply create an installation iso from the Slackware -current tree.
-To do this I have borrowed syntax suggested by PV in the Slackware documentation, with a few very minor changes to suit my own needs:
+1. Installation iso: The first strategy is to create an installation iso from the Slackware -current tree.
+I have borrowed the syntax from PV with a few very minor changes to suit my own needs:

 xorriso -as mkisofs \